Search

 Although I don’t think taking on the entire Bible is the best strategy, that doesn’t mean you can’t do it.

 So I suggest making each moment count by being highly selective about the exact verses you choose.
-If being selective was good enough for Thomas Jefferson when he produced the Jefferson Bible, it’s good enough for me.
+If being selective was good enough for the polymathic Thomas Jefferson when he produced the Jefferson Bible, it’s good enough for me.

 Free Memory Improvement Course